devfoo-one/Scroll_pHAT_HD-onAcid/README.md

 ### Assembly

-I already had an assembled Scoll pHAT lying around, so i´ll leave this step out (it´s basically just soldering a pin socket onto it).
+I already had an assembled Scroll pHAT lying around, so I´ll leave this step out (it´s basically just soldering a pin socket onto it).

 #### Building the WS2812B LED Strip